 The content you write will attract your target audience as long as you stick to your content marketing plan.

 You can share your text articles via your blog, online art gallery, newsletters, and social media.
 Post a link to your article on Facebook and Twitter.
 Create a beautiful image and link your post on Pinterest.
-One post you write can be shared many different ways.
-Like I said in the beginning of this post, content marketing is easier than you think.
+One post you write can be shared many ways.
+Like I said at the beginning of this post, content marketing is easier than you think.

 Write one great article.
 Post it on your blog.
 Share it on all of your social media networks and send a newsletter.
 With one post you have created an opportunity to read a lot of people.